albertomh/djereo/README.md

 - `pre-commit` hooks to lint & format code, and run SAST.
 - A `justfile` to use `just` as a task runner for common jobs.
 - Lean containerisation to quickly deploy a project to hosted environments.
+- Settings to score A+ on securityheaders.com, for peace of mind.
 - ...and more!

 Optionally, for projects intended to be hosted on GitHub, also include: